baoguoma/StudySLAM/README.md

+# introduction
 this is a SLAM project.
-I will add VIO at first, them the backend.
+The goal is building a whole SLAM frame.
+# enviroment
+Eigen
+Sophus
+g2o
+ceres
+OpenCV 4.5.5
+CMake 3.25